greenlover1991/pebble-lyrics-viewer/README.md

 - retrieves lyrics from an API and displays in a ScrollLayer
 * ANDROID only
 * Requires Automate Flow: - https://llamalab.com/automate/community/flows/16413
-* My First Pebble app
+* My First Pebble app - still in training

 Instructions:
 1. Install Automate and download the Automate Flow